alexjohnj/geographyas/_posts/population/2012-01-11-population-and-resources.md

 ### Ageing & Health

-Aging populations increase pressure on healthcare systems.
+Ageing populations increase pressure on healthcare systems.
 Average health costs rise with age but the costs of this trend could be offset by people becoming healthier.
 Health care costs tend to be compressed[^2] in the last years or months of life.

 ### Ageing & Pensions